wdv4758h/pypy-extradoc/talk/pycon-italy-2017/talk.rst

    :align: left

-- High frequency trading of sport bets
+- High frequency trading platform for sports bets

   * low latency is a must

 - PyPy used in production since 2012